kcvijay45/Machine_Learning_XGBoost_in_R/README.md

 As per the result we got, our data will need some cleaning before it's ready to be put in a matrix.
 To prepare our data, we have a number of steps we need to complete:

-*Remove information about the target variable from the training data *Reduce the amount of redundant information
+.
+Remove information about the target variable from the training data .
+Reduce the amount of redundant information
-*Convert categorical information (like country) to a numeric format *Split dataset into testing and training subsets *Convert the cleaned dataframe to a Dmatrix
+.
+Convert categorical information (like country) to a numeric format .
+Split dataset into testing and training subsets
+.
+Convert the cleaned dataframe to a Dmatrix

 # check out the first few lines
 > head(diseaseLabels) # of our target variable